What is collagenous colitis?

 You may also need a colonoscopy.
 This test looks at the lining of your colon and rectum.
 It uses a light and a tiny camera.

 The colon often looks normal on a colonoscopy.
 During the colonoscopy, your healthcare provider can take out a small sample of tissue from your colon.
 This is called a biopsy.
-Then he or she will look at it under a microscope to tell if you have CC.
+The tissue is looked at under a microscope to see if you have CC.

 How is collagenous colitis treated?